department-of-veterans-affairs/vagov-content/pages/health-care/eligibility/active-duty.md

 ### If you're returning from OEF/OIF/OND combat

-You can receive cost-free medical care for any condition related to your service in the Iraq/Afghanistan theater for 5 years after the date of your discharge or release.
+You can receive cost-free medical care for up to 5 years after discharge or release for any condition related to your service in Operating Enduring Freedom (OEF) in Afghanistan or Operation Iraqi Freedom (OIF) or Operation New Dawn (OND) in Iraq.

 <b>When you apply for VA health care and if we determine you qualify for OEF/OIF/OND enhanced eligibility:</b>
 - We'll enroll you right away.
 We'll assign you to priority group 6, unless you qualify for a higher priority group based on your income or a service-connected disability. <br>